Gobind-Kailey/ROS2-TurtleBot3-Maze-Navigation/README.md

 ros2 launch nav2_bringup bringup_launch.py use_sim_time:=True map:=maps/my_map.yaml

-This flow lets you (1) spawn the robot, (2) start navigation with your chosen map, and (3) drive navigation goals programmatically via Python instead of clicking in RViz2.
+This flow lets you:
+(1) spawn the robot,
+(2) start navigation with your chosen map,
+(3) drive navigation goals programmatically via Python instead of clicking in RViz2.

 ## 🧩 Challenges and Problem-Solving